Facilitators' Toolkit

 Reflection can be used for many things including:

-• Increasing/improving our performance and skills
+• Increasing/improving performance and skills

-• Developing and expanding our employability
+• Developing and expanding employability

-• Applying theoretical knowledge/frameworks to real experiences and using this to expand our understanding of the underlying theory.
+• Applying theoretical knowledge/frameworks to real experiences and using this to expand understanding of the underlying theory.

 The sections below the video explore this in more detail with information, advice, and actions you can take.